gogodick/gogodick.github.io/_posts/2018-08-20-DPDK-vhostuser-zerocopy.md

 		}
 ```
 ## 2.2.
 Monitoring Mbuf
 At first, use a linked list to store used mbuf, and update refcnt to avoid wrongly releasing mbuf.
+And then, send mbuf to other interface.
 ```
 		if (unlikely(dev->dequeue_zero_copy)) {
 			struct zcopy_mbuf *zmbuf;